snehal-webonise/idea_portal/README.md

 idea_portal
 ===========

-idea_portal is our gee hour project
+idea_portal is our geek hour project